Vernon, California: History

 The Poxon China Company was founded by George Wade Poxon (b.
 1887, Castle Donington, Leicestershire, England) and his wife Judith (née Furlong), who in 1913 were married at St. Martha's Church in Vernon.
 The church had been built by the Furlong family in 1913.
 George Wade Poxon, a cousin of George Albert Wade (later Colonel Sir George Albert Wade), was well known as the chairman of Wade Potteries Limited in England, which produced Wade Whimsies.
 George Wade (b. about 1863 Tunstall, Staffordshire, father to George Albert Wade and uncle to George Wade Poxon) owned a pottery in Burslem, Staffordshire, England.
 The Wade family had been associated with the pottery industry for many years.
 George Wade Poxon was a member of the Royal Science Academy.
 At the age of 24, in 1911, he emigrated to the United States.
 The kilns were located on the Furlong ranch.

 Vernon Kilns was founded in July 1931 after Faye G. Bennison purchased the Poxon China Company in Vernon.
 The Poxon China Company had its headquarters on 52nd Street, which is now part of Los Angeles.
 Bennison continued to produce Poxon lines, using Poxon shapes until an earthquake in 1933 forced Bennison to develop new and original shapes for the company.
 Two fires in the late 1940s almost destroyed Vernon Potteries, Ltd., but Bennison rebuilt and the company continued to thrive.
 The company was not able to compete when foreign imports flooded the US.
 In 1958 Vernon Kilns sold all its holdings to Metlox.
 Metlox continued to market some Vernon shapes and patterns under the division Vernonware until 1989.
 The company produced dinnerware, art pottery, figurines, ashtrays and other popular items.
 All products were of earthenware, with clays from Tennessee, Kentucky, North Carolina, and England.
 Glazes were developed from minerals mined in California, and many patterns, including all of the plaids, were hand painted.

 Vernon returned to being exclusively industrial around 1919.
 Two giant stockyards were opened and meat packing quickly became the city's main industry.
-Twenty-seven slaughterhouses eventually lined Vernon Avenue from Soto Street to Downey Road until the late 1960s.
+Twenty-seven slaughterhouses and the Los Angeles Union Stock Yards eventually lined Vernon Avenue from Soto Street to Downey Road until the late 1960s.

 The 1940s and 1950s added aerospace contractors Norris Industries, box and paper manufacturers, drug companies such as Brunswig, and food processors General Mills and Kal Kan.
 Giant meat packers Farmer John and Swift flourished.